GavinRauh/PennAiR.Software.Challenge/README.md

 # Shape and Color Detection with OpenCV

-This project uses **OpenCV** and **NumPy** to detect colored shapes in images and videos, find their centroids, and also compute approximate 3D coordinates from camera parameters.
+This project uses **OpenCV** and **NumPy** to detect colored shapes in images and videos, find their centroids, and also compute approximate 3D coordinates from given camera parameters.

 ## Repository Structure